revk/ESP32-EnvMon/README.md

+#EnvMon

 Environmental monitoring with OLED display working over MQTT

 * Uses 128x128 1.5" RGB OLED display (readily available from Amazon)
-* Uses SCD41 sensor, and can use this for temp or external DS18B20
+* Uses SCD41 sensor, and can use this for temp or external DS18B20 or on board SHT40
 * Older board design included for SCD30 and external DS18B20

 The design makes for a small unit powered by a USB cable, or 12V DC, with